Additional datasets

 Fraud Investigation Activity

 Information about Fraud Investigation Activity that is required to be published under the Local Government Transparency Code 2015 is reported regularly to the Audit Committee.
-See agenda item 26 from the 15 November 2023 Audit Committee for the latest information.
+See agenda item 102 from Paper No 24-191 from the 10 July Audit Committee for the latest information.

 On 1 April 2015 responsibility for housing benefit fraud investigation transferred to the DWP under the Single Fraud Investigation Service (SFIS), and the team of officers who were responsible for housing benefit fraud investigation transferred to the DWP.
 To ensure that sufficient knowledge and capability for fraud investigation was maintained, Wandsworth entered into a partnership with four neighbouring boroughs - the South West London Fraud Partnership (SWLFP).